visgl/math.gl/docs/modules/geospatial/api-reference/make-obb-from-region.md

 | `units` | `'radians' \| 'degrees'` | `'radians'` | Units for longitude and latitude.
 Heights are never converted. |
 | `transform` | `Matrix4` | — | Affine transform from ellipsoid-fixed coordinates into world coordinates. |

 The transform is applied exactly once and may include translation, rotation, non-uniform scale, or shear.
 Translation affects the center; the linear part affects the half-axes.
+For 3D Tiles, do not automatically pass `tile.transform`: the 3D Tiles specification exempts region bounding volumes from that transform.
 Inputs and caller-owned values are never mutated.

 ## Errors and edge cases